peerezjoao/peerezjoao/README.md

 ### Hello!
-I'm João. 🤖
+I'm João. ☁️🤖

 <br>

-- Systems Analysis and Development undergraduate student at FATEC.
-Developer with experience in both Data Analysis and Supply Chain.
-Focused on learning new things to achieve higher standards.
+- Systems Analysis and Development graduated at FATEC.
+RPA Developer experienced with architecting on AWS Cloud, Data Analysis and Supply Chain.
+- Focused on learning new things to achieve higher standards.
 Committed, team-player and a result-oriented professional.

-- I’m currently working on develop RPA solutions using UI Path and other tecnologies such as: Python, JavaScript, Java, Visual Basic .NET, SQL and HTML/CSS.
-Help customers understand solutions developed.
-Engage customer and sales team into the process and solution.

-- I’m currently learning about AWS and all ecosystem of back-end.

 <div style="display: inline_block"><br>